Best holiday destinations in Portugal in 2021

 By Annabelle Thorpe

-Update: if you live in England, you can travel to Portugal – including Madeira and the Azores – from 17 May 2021 without any need for quarantine.
+Update: you can travel to Portugal – including Madeira and the Azores – from 17 May 2021 without any need for quarantine.
 To protect your money, we recommend you book a package (e.g. flight + accommodation).
 Click the links below for prices and rebooking policies.

 For older teens, Activities Abroad offers a fantastic family week in the Azores, cycling and hiking all included – or for something more urban, book a family apartment in Lisbon, and set out to discover the vibrant Baixa neighbourhood and the narrow streets of Alfama.

 If you want to experience undiscovered Portugal, the place to head for is the Alentejo – the country’s biggest region, sandwiched between the Algarve and Lisbon.
 Evora is Portugal’s oldest town, with 22 churches and spectacular palaces and marble buildings crammed in behind the thick medieval walls.

 Portugal’s pousadas make up a unique network of heritage hotels – you can stay in a Moorish castle or a Baroque palace at a very reasonable cost.
 Let Wexas Travel show you best places to stay and tailor-made itineraries.